alexnaish/learning-curve/README.md

 	*	What is the cloud?
 	*	What is the client and what is the server?
 	*	What is HTTP?
 	*	Project - Network flow chart
 *	[Week Two - Programming Principles](week-2/README.md)
-	*	Common types and concepts
+	*	Common types, patterns and concepts
 	*	What kinds of programming is there?
 	*	Object Orientated Programming
 	*	Functional Programming
 	*	Asynchronous & Synchronous actions
 	*	REST API Design
-	* Project - Entity Relationship Diagram
+	*	Project - Model a project (Objects, Object Relationships)
 *	[Week Three - Working with the terminal](week-3/README.md)
 	*	The Shell
 	*	GIT
 	*	Working with and Installing Packages
 	*	SSH
+	*	Project - Quote of the day on startup
 *	[Week Four - Programming](week-4/README.md)
 	*	Working with the browser
 	*	Working with Events